Meal Plan for Gluten Free Infants and Toddlers

 What causes Celiac Disease?

 Celiac disease mostly develops due to genetics.
-In fact, gluten normally does not cause harm unless the person is allergic to it.
-Avoiding gluten if you do not have celiac disease is not likely to decrease or increase the risk of developing the disease.5, 6
+In fact, gluten normally does not cause harm unless the person is allergic or intolerant to it.10 Avoiding gluten if you do not have celiac disease is not likely to decrease or increase the risk of developing the disease.56

 What should you do if you think your infant or toddler has celiac disease?

-If you suspect your child has celiac disease or gluten sensitivity, consult your child’s doctor for proper testing.
+If you suspect your child has celiac disease or gluten sensitivity, consult your child’s health care provider for proper testing.

-Should your little one be diagnosed with celiac disease, you can ask their doctor for a referral to a dietitian who specializes in celiac disease to help you get started with planning their diet.
+Should your little one be diagnosed with celiac disease, you can ask their health care provider for a referral to a dietitian who specializes in celiac disease to help you get started with planning your child’s diet.

-If your child tests negative for a gluten allergy, your doctor may look for a different cause for your child’s symptoms.
+If your child tests negative for a gluten allergy, your child’s health care provider may look for a different cause for your child’s symptoms.

 Gluten free diet for your infant or toddler

-If your child tests positive for celiac disease their doctor will likely recommend they follow a gluten-free diet.
+If your child tests positive for celiac disease their health care provider will likely recommend they follow a gluten-free diet.

 It may seem like everything contains gluten and that there are limited options, but there are many foods that will fit into your child’s diet which are naturally gluten free.
 There are even substitutions for some of your favorites, such as gluten-free pastas, pizza dough, and breads.